predis/predis/README.md

   - `aggregate`: custom connections aggregator (overrides both `cluster` and `replication`).

-Users can provide custom options with their values or lazy callable initializers that are stored in in the options container for later use through the library.
+Users can provide custom options with their values or lazy callable initializers that are stored in the options container for later use through the library.

 ### Aggregate connections ###